 6. Place images beside a relevant text

-After labelling your image, place it next to a keyword on your website.
-Images surrounded by relevant keywords helps you rank better.
+After labeling your image, place it next to a keyword on your website.
+Images surrounded by relevant keywords help you rank better.

 If you’re writing a surfing blog, a picture of an island won’t be enough.
 Add images of surfers, surfboards, or their flips and tricks on the waves.
 Make sure your images are relevant to your content to give your visitors a better context.

-Image optimisation plays a major role in your online journey.
+Image optimization plays a major role in your online journey.
 It helps speed up your site, improve its overall performance, and give your SEO a boost.